 In November 1902, President Roosevelt was hunting in the vicinity of Smedes, Mississippi.
 When tracking and locating a bear seemed likely to be fruitless, his hosts wanted to make sure the president got his prey.
 They produced what contemporary journalist Mark Sullivan called “a small bear” and encouraged Roosevelt to shoot him.
 Roosevelt refused.
 Several stories of this incident exist.
 The bear was either tied to a tree, or wounded, or a cub, or quite elderly.
 All versions agree that the bear was unable to defend itself, and Roosevelt would not shoot such a helpless creature in sport.

 Berryman’s cartoon made its way to Germany, and Marguerite Steiff and her nephew Richard began to manufacture a plush version of a bear in 1902.
 Some sources suggest that Richard Steiff independently created a soft toy before the Roosevelt hunting incident, and that the Steiff bear caught on because of the serendipitous timing.
 Steiff bears first retailed in Leipzig in 1903 but three thousand were also shipped to and sold in the United States that year.
-At nearly the same time, Rose and Morris Mitchum (or Michtom), hearing of the Mississippi incident, sewed a soft toy which they called Teddy’s bear and displayed in their New York storefront—after securing the written permission of President Roosevelt.
+At nearly the same time, Rose and Morris Mitchum (or Michtom), hearing of the Mississippi incident, sewed a soft toy which they called Teddy’s bear and displayed in their New York storefront.
 The Mitchums would later found the Ideal Toy Company.